Should You Consider Medi-Share for Health Insurance? Here’s Our Take

 Medi-Share also assumes that if you’re willing to take care of your Christian community by sharing the burden of medical bills, you’ll do your best to take pretty good care of yourself.

-Some health conditions, like obesity, high cholesterol or diabetes, put applicants in the mandatory Health Partnership Program, which pairs you with a health coach and costs an extra $99 per month.
+Some health conditions, like heart disease, high cholesterol or diabetes, put applicants in the mandatory Health Partnership Program, which pairs you with a health coach and costs an extra $99 per month.

-While this might be an appealing option if you’re healthy, anyone who suffers from a chronic health issue is probably better off turning to an ACA health insurance program for coverage.
+While Medi-Share might be an appealing option if you’re healthy, anyone who suffers from a chronic health issue is probably better off turning to an ACA health insurance program for coverage.

 “The primary purpose of Medi-Share is to help share members’ burdens,” the program explains.
 “Burdens are those unexpected medical bills you are unable to plan for (ie. broken bones, cancer, etc).
 Low monthly share amounts enable you to budget for your family’s routine care, which can be planned.”